 - Inspect the corners of the carpet

 In order to remove the old carpet, you’ll have to start from the corner.
 Decide which corner would be most suitable for you to pull the carpet out.
 Keep in mind that cove bases can hinder the carpet removal process, so you can try and get rid of them first.
-Under every carpet, there are strips that keep the carpet glued to the ground.
-Pulling hard enough will do the job, just be careful not to hurt yourself.
+Under every carpet, some strips keep the carpet glued to the ground.
+Pulling hard enough will do the job.
+Just be careful not to hurt yourself.

 - Cut the carpet while you remove it